Wamuza1/MechaCar_Statistical_Analysis/README.md

 - This linear model has a r-squared value of 0.7149, which means that 71% of all mpg predictions will be determined by this linear model predict mpg of MechaCar prototypes effectively.

-# Deliverable 2: Create Visualizations for the Trip
+# Create Visualizations for the Trip

 ![total-summary](https://user-images.githubusercontent.com/92646311/180630621-f35296ff-db8d-4c42-b683-4514b633b2ea.png)